AmitKumarDas/fun-with-programming/til/state_of_opensource_mgmt_2021.md

     - confirm the vision
     - what's happening now
     - what has changed
+    - change or no change in strategy when customers come in
+    - change or no change in strategy when community grows
+    - change or no change in strategy when we have multiple releases
+    - change or no change in strategy at scale
   - standups should have following (every day can have a different theme)
     - code reviews
     - happiness reviews